Q. Where can I test?

 Q. How do I know my computer will work with the online proctored software

 A. Perform a system test under Step 1 to download the proctoring software in advance and ensure your system will work with our software.
 Please also check our list of minimum system requirements listed under Step 3.
 Make sure you have administration rights on your computer so that you can download the software.
 Shut down all non-essential applications.

-Online Proctored exams are able to be scheduled online 24/7, and exam appointments are offered Tuesday – Saturday every week.
+Online Proctored exams are able to be scheduled online 24/7, and exam appointments are offered every day of the week.

 Q. Where do I go to check in on exam day?

 To start your exam, login to PMI.org account and navigate to “Review Application Status” under myPMI.
 Click “Begin Exam” and you will be redirected to the Pearson VUE site.
 The exam you scheduled will appear under “Open Online Exams (IBT).”
 Select the exam link, and then select “Begin exam.”
 The “Begin exam” link will be available 30 minutes before your scheduled exam time.

 - Have your acceptable identification available so that your identity can be verified.

 - Shut down any non‐essential applications such as email, chat, Facebook, or Skype.

 - You will be placed into a queue and will contact with the next available Proctor.